 “They can’t take my house, whatever happens.
 Right?”

-The young man in my office “knew” that the substantial equity in his home was exempt as a homestead, even if he filed bankruptcy.
+The young man in my office “knew” how the California homestead works: he insisted that his home was exempt as a California homestead, even if he filed bankruptcy.

 He “knew” that credit card debt was dischargeable.